miqbaltariq/SECP1513202420251/03/firdauslani03/readme.md

 # Hello!
 I'm Firdaus 🕊

-I'm a Computer Science student studying specifically in the Data Engineering field.
-My current university that I'm in is **Universiti Teknologi Malaysia (UTM)**.
-Interacting and building connections with the people around me is what I do best, and I'm passionate to strive and bring the best out of me in order to provide the best quality for everyone around me.
-My strong points include Mathematics and coding, but besides that I'm currently learning to photo and video-edit to further expand my skills!
+I’m a Computer Science student specializing in Data Engineering at **Universiti Teknologi Malaysia (UTM)**.
+I thrive on building connections and constantly pushing myself to deliver my best for those around me.
+With strong foundations in Mathematics and coding, I’m also learning photo and video editing to expand my creative skillset and explore new ways to innovate.
+Previously, I've joined volunteering and competitions in the past and I dont plan on stopping any time soon.
+Let’s create something extraordinary together! 🤍

+## About My Team! 🤝